We may earn commission from affiliate links →

 Kids will enjoy exploring this small stone construction and all the houses, built one next to the other, as part of the surrounding protective wall of the area.
-In the proximity of the castle, there are a few old churches worth a visit to.
+Near the castle, there are a few old churches worth a visit.

 Check The Nearby Island Of Despotiko